ire-mide1/fimd-k-value/README.md

 # fimd-k-value
-This shows how to find a good k valur
+This shows how to find a good k-value